ThomasLeister/prosody-filer/README.md

 Make sure ```mysecret``` matches the secret defined in your mod_http_upload_external settings!

-In addition to that, the nginx user or group should be able to read the files in `/home/prosody-filer/upload/`.
+In addition to that, make sure that the nginx user or group can read the files uploaded via prosody-filer if you want to have them served by nginx directly.

 ### Systemd service file